Jeremy Nicholas (writer): Music

 Nicholas has composed the music for several stage and television plays, among them Quartermaine's Terms as well as Random Moments in a May Garden (1981) and A Month in the Country (1985) for BBC Television.
 From 1977 to 1991 he wrote the lyrics and music for nearly 150 songs for BBC Radio 4's Stop the Week chaired by Robert Robinson.
-One of the UK’s most authoritative writers on the piano and pianists, he has written four highly-acclaimed reference books on classical music, as well as biographies of Leopold Godowsky and Frédéric Chopin.
+One of the UK's most authoritative writers on the piano and pianists, he has written four highly-acclaimed reference books on classical music, as well as biographies of Leopold Godowsky and Frédéric Chopin.

-He has composed the scores for many stage plays – among them the British premiere of Tennessee Williams’s Vieux Carré, and Sarah B. Divine, a musical about Sarah Bernhardt.
-His songs are published by Novello in two albums, Sarah’s Encores and Funny You Should Sing That and which have been recorded by Sarah Walker and Roger Vignoles, and Jody Appelbaum and Marc-André Hamelin.
+He has composed the scores for many stage plays – among them the British premiere of Tennessee Williams's Vieux Carré, and Sarah B. Divine, a musical about Sarah Bernhardt.
+His songs are published by Novello in two albums, Sarah's Encores and Funny You Should Sing That and which have been recorded by Sarah Walker and Roger Vignoles, and Jody Applebaum and Marc-André Hamelin.
 His instrumental works include Quiet Peace No. 1 which was recorded by duo-pianists Nettle & Markham); Blaythorne Suite and Lendalfoot for brass band were recorded by the Grimethorpe Colliery Band; Toccata giubiloso has been recorded by organist Kevin Bowyer, while his Toccata festiva was premiered by Thomas Trotter in Birmingham Town Hall in March 2012.